 In 2019, I was able to take the “Building Tidy Tools” workshop taught by Charlotte and Hadley Wickham during

 rstudio::conf(2019) thanks to a diversity scholarship.
-During this workshop, I learned about usethis (Wickham and Bryan, 2021), devtools (Wickham, Hester, and Chang, 2021), testthat (Wickham, 2011), among other R packages, and how to use RStudio Desktop to create R packages more efficiently.
+During this workshop, I learned about usethis (Wickham, Bryan, and Barrett, 2022), devtools (Wickham, Hester, Chang et al., 2022), testthat (Wickham, 2011), among other R packages, and how to use RStudio Desktop to create R packages more efficiently.
 I got to revise this material and practice it more for the CDSB Workshop 2019: How to Build and Create Tidy Tools where we re-used the materials (with their permission) and translated them to Spanish.
 Over the years I have made several Bioconductor R packages that I maintain.
 Yet I learned a lot thanks to Charlotte and Hadley and have been relying more and more on usethis and related packages.

 Earlier this year (2020) one of my Bioconductor packages (regionReport) was presenting some errors on some operating systems but not on others.
 I first spent quite a bit of time setting up the corresponding R installation in my non-work Windows computer.
 I still struggled to reproduce the error, so I finally learned how to use the Bioconductor docker images.
 That is, run the following code to then have an environment with all the system dependencies installed for Bioconductor packages.
 In this system you can then install your package dependencies and get very close to the Linux environment machine used for testing Bioconductor packages.

 docker run \ -e PASSWORD=bioc \ -p 8787:8787 \ bioconductor/bioconductor_docker:devel